Kroc/NoNonsenseForum/README.txt

 when you post is one-way.
 You cannot edit posts, other than manually editing the RSS file.
 Instead, text can be appended to the end of posts.

-*       Users can append to posts their own posts
+*       Users can append to their own posts

 *       Moderators can append to any posts